Icelandic nationality law: Voluntary acquisition

 Foreigners may become Icelandic citizens by naturalisation after residing in the country for more than seven years.
 The residency requirement is reduced to three years if an applicant is married to an Icelandic citizen, four years for citizens of other Nordic countries, or five years for recognised refugees.
 Applicants must be financially self-sufficient, pass a good character requirement supported by testimonials from two Icelandic citizens, and demonstrate proficiency in the Icelandic language (at least at the A2 level in the Common European Framework of Reference for Languages).
 Additionally, they may not have any outstanding tax obligations, have declared bankruptcy, or received state assistance during the preceding three years.
 Any person who has been fined or incarcerated for a criminal offense, or is a defendant in a pending criminal case, for any conduct that would be deemed a crime in Iceland may be disqualified from naturalisation.

 Individuals wishing to become citizens but do not meet all of the naturalisation criteria may nevertheless petition the Althing for a direct grant of citizenship through statutory law.
 This method of awarding citizenship is not bound by any specific criteria and is routinely considered by the legislature twice per year.
-Non-naturalised citizens of other Nordic countries are also entitled to acquire Icelandic citizenship by declaration after seven years of residence in Iceland.
+Non-naturalised citizens of other Nordic countries are also entitled to acquire Icelandic citizenship by declaration after four years of residence in Iceland.